Contextual Linear Optimization with Partial Feedback: Numerical Experiments

-We now test the performance of our proposed methods in a simulated stochastic shortest path problem following \cite{hu2022fast,elmachtoub2022smart}.
-Specifically, we aim to go from the start node $s$ to the end node $t$ on a $5 \times 5$ grid consisting of $d = 40$ edges, where the costs of traveling on the edges are given by the random vector $Y \in \R{40}$ (see \cref{fig:shortest-path}).
-We consider covariates $X \in \R{3}$ and a function $f_0(x) = \Eb{Y \mid X = x}$ whose components are cubic polynomials.
-The corresponding shortest path problem can be easily formulated into a CLO problem with the constraint set $\Z$ given by standard flow preservation constraints.
-The resulting optimal solution $z$ belongs to $\{0, 1\}^{40}$, indicating whether passing each edge or not.
-We note that there are $m = 70$ feasible paths $z_1, \dots, z_m \in \Z$ from the source node to the target node, and the feasible paths are linearly dependent with a rank of $18$.
+The task is to travel from a start node $s$ to a terminal node $t$ on a $5 \times 5$ grid with $d=40$ edges (the road network is shown in \cref{fig:feedback-comparison}).
+Edge costs are given by a random vector $Y \in \mathbb{R}^{40}$.
+We consider $3$-dimensional contexts $X$ and a conditional mean $f^*(x) = \mathbb{E}[Y \mid X = x]$ whose components are cubic polynomials in $x$; implementation details are in \cref{sec:exp-setup}.
+The corresponding shortest path problem is formulated as a CLO problem with the constraint set $\mathcal{Z}$ given by standard flow-preservation constraints, with a source of $+1$ at $s$ and a sink of $-1$ at $t$.
+The optimal solution $z^*$ belongs to $\{0, 1\}^{40}$, indicating whether passing each edge or not.
+There are $m = 70$ feasible paths from the start node to the terminal node, and the feasible paths are linearly dependent with a rank of $18$.
+Therefore, this problem corresponds to the rank-deficient setting discussed below \Cref{assump: dgp}.

-We consider a bandit feedback setting, observing only the total traveling costs $C$ of the historical decisions $Z$ generated by a certain logging policy but not the edge-wise costs $Y$.
-We consider different types of logging policies that generate the decisions in the observed data.
-In this section, we report results using a random logging policy that picks a path from all feasible ones at random regardless of the covariate value.
-In \cref{sec:exp-details}, we further study the performance of two different covariate-dependent logging policies: one that picks paths according to the sign of the first covariate $X_1$, and one that depends on the signs of both $X_1$ and $X_2$.
-The empirical insights from the covariate-dependent logging policies are qualitatively the same as those for the random logging policy.
+We consider two logging policies for generating observed decisions.
+In this section, we report results using a \emph{random} logging policy, which selects paths uniformly at random from all feasible ones, independent of the context.
+For these selected paths, we then generate the bandit-feedback and semi-bandit-feedback data.
+In \cref{sec: x1x2}, we also study a \emph{covariate-dependent} logging policy that depends on the signs of $X_1$ and $X_2$.
+Empirically, the conclusions under the covariate-dependent policy are qualitatively similar to those under the random logging policy.